-To be considered for UCOO 2025 Grant, applications must be completed and submitted electronically through UCOneOhio@unioncountyohio.gov.
+To be considered for UCOO 2025 Regional Grant, applications must be completed and submitted electronically through UCOneOhio@unioncountyohio.gov.
 The submitted application is not commitment for funds, nor does it obligate the UCOO to grant or lend any form of financial assistance.

-The application will be available and open for submission on 2/14/2025.
+The application will be available and open for review and submission on DATE.